greg643/rpi/README.md

 /home/pi/video.sh /media/pi/Passport 180 30
 ```

 Note that this project supposes that you have a personal collection of movies in MP4 or MKV format (something that can be played by ffmpeg on a Raspberry Pi).
 I encoded a bunch of my blu-ray DVDs to MP4s using Handbrake a number of years ago, which made this process a lot easier for me.
+The movies are copied to a Western Digital passport USB drive.
+The Raspberry Pi can't power this directly from its own USB ports, so a special adapter cable is required to power the drive.

 ## Background